ITR Filing Deadline Missed?

 Under the provisions of Section 206AA, any declaration made without the inclusion of the Permanent Account Number (PAN) of the declarant is considered invalid.
 In cases where a recipient submits a declaration without their PAN, the Tax Deducted at Source (TDS) or tax is to be deducted at higher rates, which are as follows:

-• The rate determined in the relevant provision of the Act.
+• The rate is determined by the relevant provision of the Act.

 • The rate or rates currently in force, as prescribed in the Finance Act.